This one-year award is designed to support weaver makers who are looking to develop their craft and business.

 - You need to be entitled to remain in the UK for the period of the Award.
 Cockpit is unable to sponsor or support visa applications.

-- You must be committed to taking up the award and completing our Business Incubation programme.
+- You must be committed to taking up the Award and staying for its duration, completing our Business Incubation programme for new joiners, as well as engaging with business support throughout your time at Cockpit.